Assessing Disability Support Pension (DSP) claims 008-03030000

 - rejected on medical grounds, such as where medical evidence shows the customer's condition is clearly temporary

-- granted where the customer meets the non-medical eligibility criteria and the medical evidence shows the customer meets specific manifest medical eligibility criteria, such as having a terminal illness, or requiring nursing home level care
+- granted where the customer meets the non-medical eligibility criteria and the MAt recommends the customer meets specific manifest medical eligibility criteria, such as having a terminal illness, or requiring nursing home level care

-In these cases, determine the claim without a JCA or Disability Medical Assessment (DMA).
+In these cases, the claim is determined without a JCA or Disability Medical Assessment (DMA).

 If a JCA report recommends likely medical eligibility for DSP, and the customer has met the non-medical eligibility criteria, the customer will be referred to a Government-contracted doctor (GCD) for a DMA before their claim is determined.
 See DMA referrals.